 Customer incentives should not take your customers through hoops.
 Don’t make the campaign or promotion too complicated; be sure to offer proper directions for consumers to follow and earn their rewards easily.

 Nearly 51% of online visitors are using their mobile devices to search and shop.
 Mobile users receive their information quicker and engage in brand content four times more than non-mobile users.
 Mobile devices include Smartphones and Tablets.

 Brands in the millennial era are transparent and honest.
 Do not be misleading with your products or services.
 Customer loyalty can be tricky.
 But, it is imperative that your advertising is honest for your customer’s sake and your own.

 Do make it easy

-Simplify your loyalty program so your customers get their instant gratification and their rewards as soon as possible.
+Simplify your loyalty program so your customers get instant gratification and rewards as soon as possible.
 Customers do not want to jump through hoops.
-If the process is not simple to redeem rewards then they will give up even if they are halfway through.
+If the process is not simple to redeem rewards, they will give up even if they are halfway through.
 Make your loyalty program worth your customer’s time and efforts.

 Do advertise your loyalty program

 Advertising boosts viewers and increases customer engagement.
 Definitely advertise your loyalty program.
 However, make sure you are 100% honest and open about the program.
 Do not advertise benefits that are not truly in your loyalty program.